+{ Our experiments yield several key observations.
+Across all three scenarios, \texttt{Gurobi} successfully identified the global optimum (highlighted in bold), though it required substantially more computational time compared to local solvers such as \texttt{Snopt}.
+Notably, \texttt{Snopt} consistently converged to a local optimum from different initial points, and the significant gap between local and global solutions underscores the risk of relying solely on local methods.
+Furthermore, under certain random initializations, the primal SSLM \eqref{prob.sslm} also exhibited convergence to local optima, highlighting the challenge of nonconvex optimization even with advanced solvers. }

-As demonstrated, achieving the global optimum for the nonconvex primal SSLM is challenging.
+As demonstrated, achieving the global optimum for the nonconvex primal SSLM \eqref{prob.sslm} is challenging.
 A natural alternative is to solve the convex dual SSLM \eqref{prob.sslmdual1} instead of the primal problem.
 However, our experiment shows that the dual SSLM does not always yield the global optimal solution, reflecting the lack of strong duality.

-We used \texttt{quadprog} in Matlab to solve the dual SSLM \eqref{prob.sslmdual1}, primal CSSLM \eqref{prob.primal1}, and its dual problem \eqref{prob.dual1} in Scenarios A, B, and C, all of which are convex QPs.
-Table \ref{table:sslm_dual} lists the optimal objectives, exit flags\footnote{exitflag$=$1 in \texttt{quadprog} means the optimal solution is found}, runtime, and optimality errors.
+We used \texttt{quadprog} in Matlab to solve the dual SSLM \eqref{prob.sslmdual1}, primal CSSLM \eqref{prob.primal1}, and its dual problem \eqref{prob.dual1} in Scenarios A, B, and C on Banana Dataset, all of which are convex QPs.
+Table \ref{table:sslm_dual} lists the optimal objectives, exitflags\footnote{$\texttt{exitflag}=1$ in \texttt{quadprog} means the optimal solution is found}, runtime, and optimality errors.

-{\bf Observations:} \begin{itemize} \item The dual optimal solution for SSLM does not always correspond to the global optimal solution of the primal SSLM, as observed in Scenarios B and C (in bold).
-This highlights the absence of strong duality in nonconvex SSLM, indicating that solving the dual SSLM does not resolve nonconvexity issues present in the primal problem. \item Our proposed primal and dual CSSLM consistently achieved the global optimal solution, which confirms strong duality in our model, a clear advantage over nonconvex alternatives.
-Additionally, in Scenarios A and B, quadprog was substantially faster when solving CSSLM for the global solution. \end{itemize}
+We observe that the dual optimal solution for SSLM does not always correspond to the global optimal solution of the primal SSLM (in bold) in Scenarios B and C (in bold).
+This highlights the absence of strong duality in nonconvex SSLM, indicating that solving the dual SSLM does not resolve nonconvexity issues present in the primal problem.
+Our proposed primal and dual CSSLM consistently achieved the global optimal solution (as verified by the global value determined by \texttt{Gurobi} in Table \ref{table:ampl_for_sslm}), which confirms strong duality in our model, a clear advantage over nonconvex alternatives.